 Cyerce pavonina Bergh, 1888

-Cyerce pavonina is uncommon in the Marshalls, with specimens so far found only at Kwajalein Atoll.
-Here they live under large rocks on the top of the reef front on the leeward seaward reef at depths of 5 to 10 meters.
-There is a record of this species on the Sea Slug Forum from Tanzania, so it is distributed widely in the Indo-West Pacific.
+Cyerce pavonina is uncommon in the Marshalls, with specimens found at Kwajalein and Majuro Atolls.
+They typically live under large rocks on the top of the reef front on the leeward seaward reef at depths of 5 to 10 meters but can also be found on shallow lagoon reefs.

 Created 2 February 2007